 The State of Supplement Stacking

-We mapped 151 supplements, 143 interaction pairs, and 87 timing guides into one evidence-graded dataset.
+We mapped 200 supplements, 161 interaction pairs, and 87 timing guides into one evidence-graded dataset, backed by 71,776 randomized trials, meta-analyses and systematic reviews indexed on PubMed.
 Here is what it shows about what is redundant, what to never combine, when to take things, and the nutrients linked to the most symptoms.
 Free to cite with a link.

 supplements graded